History of Brock Monument

 Sounds of muffled cannon fire and muskets exploding in the distance.
 The man felt sick as the sounds faded and the lights disappeared.

-Drivers travelling along the scenic route will head up the hill.
+Drivers traveling along the scenic route will head up the hill.
 This is the same one which soldiers charged during the Battle of Queenston Heights.

 It’s no surprise night-time drivers will see men crossing the road.
 Caught in the head lights they notice the accurate red-coats, like British officers.
 They walk across the road and disappear into the woods.